MM0819/vega-market-maker/README.md

 `[TODO - insert table]`

-The default values can be found in `{project_dir}/src/main/resources/application.properties`.
+The default values can be found in the [application.properties](https://github.com/MM0819/vega-market-maker/blob/main/src/main/resources/application.properties) file.
 To override these values, simply set an environment variable with the corresponding name.
 For example, to override `vega.ws.enabled=true`, you should define the environment variable `VEGA_WS_ENABLED=false`.

 ### Running the Market Maker